 - Butter – Many recipes call for whole milk with a small amount of cream.
 For this recipe, I use 2 tablespoons of melted butter in place of the cream which adds a silky richness to the batter.

-- Vanilla extract –You can experiment with other extracts like almond or rum.
+- Vanilla extract – I love the floral perfume of vanilla extract in my clafoutis.
+But feel free to use other extracts such as almond extract or even rum.
 Keep in mind other flavors may be much stronger.

 A clafoutis requires only one bowl making it so easy to throw together and a cinch to clean up.
 If you don’t have a tart pan, you can make a clafoutis in a cast iron skillet, or any other shallow baking dish of similar size.

-- Make the batter: In a medium bowl, whisk together the eggs, sugar, salt, and flour.
-Slowly pour in the milk followed by the vanilla and whisk until the mixture is smooth.
+Make the batter: In a large bowl, whisk together the eggs, sugar, salt, and flour.
+Slowly pour the milk into the egg mixture followed by the vanilla and whisk until smooth.
+Alternatively, you can use a food processor, or blender, to mix the batter.

 Plum Clafoutis Recipe